MuscleMap/MuscleMap/docs/muscle-quantification.md

 ## Muscle quantification from MRI and CT

 MuscleMap's `mm_extract_metrics` is the command-line tool for quantitative muscle analysis, enabling automated estimation of muscle volume, cross-sectional area (CSA), intramuscular fat infiltration, and muscle density from MRI and CT images from deep learning–based whole-body muscle segmentation.

+<p><a href="{{ '/' | relative_url }}">← Back to MuscleMap overview</a></p>

 It supports Gaussian Mixture Models (GMM), K-means clustering for T1 and T2-weighted MRI, fat fraction for Dixon MRI and HU‑based fat quantification for CT in customizable (.csv) output formats.